pvl/blog4/content/blog/A Simple Honcho Primer.md

 1. [[Announcing Honcho's Private Beta#^x2dd3b|Monitoring & Evaluation]] - developer tools to understand & assess the impact of personalization + machine learning tools to build personalized datasets
 2. [[Announcing Honcho's Private Beta#^a84f44|User-Facing Controls]] - chat with *your* Honcho to direct how it manages & shares data + authenticate with Honcho to sign-in to AI apps
-3. [[Announcing Honcho's Private Beta#^ebf071|A Honcho Application Ecosystem]] - a network of apps contributing to & sharing Honcho data, user-owned & stored in confidential environments
+3. [[Announcing Honcho's Private Beta#^ebf071|Honcho Application Ecosystem]] - a network of apps contributing to & sharing Honcho data, user-owned & stored in confidential environments

 And in just a few weeks, we'll be launching a demo platform where anyone can interact with (& eventually build) Honcho powered apps.